Customer Segmentation: How to Effectively Segment Users & Clients

 Image source

-Experian's customer segmentation software has multiple functions so you can build, view, and manage your segments in a way that meets your business needs.
+Experian's customer segmentation software has multiple functions so you can build, view, and manage your segments to meet your business needs.

 You can focus on lifestyle segmentation to hone in on the habits and preferences of your customers.
 You can also find your most economically-valuable groups so you can add those details to your profitable-customer contact portfolio.